-Windows 10 comes with a powerful upgrade, with tons of features that were not available in its earlier variants.
+Windows 10/11 comes with a powerful upgrade, with tons of features not available in its earlier variants.
 However, the upgrades have not been without bugs which Microsoft has had a busy time fixing.
-One must realize that there are numerous concerns that plague the Windows 10 Operating System, one of them being Computer Overheat.
+One must realize that there are numerous concerns that plague the Windows 10/11 Operating System, one of them being Computer Overheat.

-Computer overheat has just been of the issues when it comes to dealing with Windows 10.
-Users have complained of a number of issues varying from inaccessibility of the BIOS, Safe Mode, to missing toolbars, external hardware connectivity, and much more.
+However, Computer overheats just been the issue when it comes to dealing with Windows 10/11.
+Users have complained of several issues varying from the inaccessibility of the BIOS, Safe Mode, to missing toolbars, external hardware connectivity, and much more.

 Here are the following steps: